MGLedesma/301_Reading_Notes/class-13.md

     - it is the only way to capture intra-switch traffic

-Network TAP (Terminal Access Point) is a hardware device which can passively capture traffic on a network which is commonly used to monitor the traffic between two points in the network.
+Network TAP (Terminal Access Point) is a hardware device which can passively capture traffic on a network commonly used to monitor the traffic between two points in the network.
     - has at least 3 ports: an A port, a B port, and a monitor port.
+A TAP is place between port A and B, as all traffic between two network passes the TAP, it copies the traffic to its monitor port to listen for analysis.